HHorsley/cis196_hh/hh_app/README.txt

 The Heroku page: http://duecourse.org/

 --
+(11/18)
+ISSUES: had to figure out mouseout/over.
+Wish there was a way to disable a button if someone has voted.
+Would love help w that.
+Initial searches weren't sufficient.

+WHAT I DID: I implemented a change to color of helper text on a form when the user mouses over a div.
+I know, mindblowing!

+--
 (11/12)
 ISSUES: Implementing a scope was pretty straight forward for me.
 I'm still having trouble with logout which is unrelated to this assignment but I'd love any troubleshooting tips!